What is a money market fund?

 How money market funds work

 Money market funds are regulated by the Securities and Exchange Commission, or the SEC, and are required to invest in short-term debt securities, such as certificates of deposit, U.S. Treasury bills and commercial paper.
-The funds have historically tried to maintain a share price of $1 and there have only been two instances where a fund fell below that price, but there’s no guarantee a fund will be able to do that.
+The funds have historically tried to maintain a share price of $1 and there have only been a few instances where a fund fell below that price, but there’s no guarantee a fund will be able to do that.

 Money market funds are required to purchase securities with maturities of 13 months or less, or in some cases 25 months if it is a government security.
 The weighted average maturity of a fund’s portfolio must be 60 days or less.
 These requirements help to maintain the overall liquidity of money market funds and ensure that the portfolio won’t be tied up in long-term investments.